Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 Champions are not help desk staff.
 They are practitioners who happen to know more about the AI than their colleagues and are willing to share that knowledge informally.
 This role works because it removes the friction of escalating questions to IT or waiting for formal support channels.
 Someone in the same team, doing similar work, can answer "can the AI do this?" faster and more contextually than centralised resources.

-Organisations that deploy champion programs structure them lightly.
+Organisations that deploy champion programs tend to structure them lightly.
 Champions meet regularly, either with each other or with central AI support teams, to share what they are learning, what use cases are emerging, and what barriers their teams are encountering.
 This creates a feedback loop that central teams use to improve documentation, adjust configurations, or identify where additional training is needed.

 The ROI case for champions is indirect but significant.
-Teams with champions report higher usage, faster time to adoption, and fewer support tickets.
+Teams with champions commonly report higher usage, faster time to adoption, and fewer support tickets.
 Champions also surface use cases and workflow integrations that central teams would not have identified on their own, because they see the AI through the lens of daily operational work rather than platform capability.

 Teams using the same AI platform often solve similar problems independently because they do not know what other teams have already figured out.
 A workflow that saves significant time in one business unit remains unknown to another unit facing the same challenge.
 This happens not because of poor communication culture, but because there is no structured mechanism to share operational AI knowledge across team boundaries.